arorasanya20/arorasanya20/README.md

 - 👋 Hi, I’m Sanya
-- 👀 I’m interested in software engineering
+- 👀 I’m interested in Data analytics
-- 🌱 I’m currently learning web development
+- 🌱 I’m currently learning PowerBi

 <!---
 arorasanya20/arorasanya20 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.